amethystaurora-robo/Rare_event_algorithms/README.md

 The trajectory path is again computed from the off state to the on state, shown below.

+To Do:
+1. Still find transitions back to the on state
+2. Verify agg label
+3. Make comparable plots with salinity-driven transitions vs AMOC in the same data
+4. Edit presentation on how to figure out k (intro slides, bifurcation diagram, equations)
+5. change the way that titles are written
+6. Cut simulations so k is active for the same length of time for each one - to compare
+7. compare ensemble size and k with each experiment - edit table, make each graph easily comparable
+8. check targeted anomaly and add to presentation/titles/organize graphs
+9. read more about taking average while considering importance sampling
+10. Remove EWI bit - but variance is interesting, check Ashwin papers for EWI using variance (or other EWI for noise-induced transitions)
+11. Create two side by side plots of instanton

 # References:

 1. (F. Ragone, personal communication, 2025)